Principal Investigator

 Priya Ramakrishna is an Assistant Professor of Environmental Engineering and leads the Plant Adaptation Laboratory (PAL) at EPFL.

 She was a postdoc at the Laboratory of Biological Geochemistry at EPFL where she led the first application of the newly developed CryoNanoSIMS ion imaging pipeline on plant tissues.
 The study revealed new insights into subcellular strategies plants use to cope with salinity stress.
-She holds an Engineering in Biotech from India, with Masters and PhD in plant biology from the University of Nottingham, UK and postdoc at the University of Geneva.
+She holds an Engineering in Biotech from India, with Masters and PhD in plant biology from the University of Nottingham, UK and postdoc at the University of Geneva, CH.

 Her lab is interested to explore cellular adaptation strategies plants use in response to salinity stress.